-293.510 1.
-In counties where computers are not used to register voters, the Except as otherwise provided in subsection 3, each! county clerk shall:

-(a) Segregate original applications to register to vote according to the precinct in which the registered voters reside and arrange the applications in each precinct or district in alphabetical order.
+- 293.510 1.
+In counties where computers are not used to register voters, the county clerk shall: - (a) Segregate original applications to register to vote according to the precinct in which the registered voters reside and arrange the applications in each precinct or district in alphabetical order.
 The applications for each precinct or district must be kept separately for each precinct or district.
 These applications must be used to prepare the rosters.